oscar-project/documentation/docs/quickstart.md

 # OSCAR Quickstart

 ## What is OSCAR?

 OSCAR is a collection of web-based multilingual corpus of several terabytes, containing subcorpora in more than 150 languages.

 Each OSCAR Corpus has a version name that tells you its approximate generation time, which usually coincides with the source crawl time.
 The latest OSCAR Corpus is **OSCAR 2301**.
-We advise you to always use the latest version, as we incrementally include new features that enables new ways of filtering the corpus for your applications.
+We advise you to always use the latest version, as we incrementally include new features that enable new ways of filtering the corpus for your applications.

 ## Basic data layout